tomjoht/tomjoht.github.io/_posts/2018/2018-04-18-new-simplifying-complexity-article-on-schemas-and-story.md

 categories:
 - simplifying-complexity
 keywords:
-summary: "In case you haven't been following previous posts, I have a microsite called <a href='http://idratherbewriting.com/simplifying-complexity/'>Simplifying Complexity</a> where I'm exploring various approaches and techniques for making complex information more usable and consumable.
+summary: "In case you haven't been following previous posts, I have a microsite called <a href='http://idratherbewriting.com/simplifying-complexity/'>Simplifying Complexity</a> where I'm exploring various approaches for making complex information more usable and consumable.
 This microsite contains longer, more in-depth articles following a specific theme.
 My latest addition to the site is a new article called 'Reducing complexity by shaping information into familiar schemas, especially story'."
 bitlink: http://bit.ly/simpcompschemapointer
 ---